Agent Toolbox

 Default: 2

-Results of an HTTPS connectivity check from the Agent machine using either java HTTPS or an Apache HTTPS client.
+Results of an HTTPS connectivity check from the Agent host using either java HTTPS or an Apache HTTPS client.

 9 - Extract SaaS Token